emmajanedrews/base-template/_posts/2018-03-30-whats-happening-in-the-san-diego-real-estate-market.md

 If you are a buyer, the time to buy was really six months ago because rates were still lower.
 However, you should buy a home now. **They are still historically low, and you should lock in that rate before they go up to 5%.**

 If you are a seller, be careful.
 Don’t try to time the market.
-We don’t know how much longer these market conditions will last, &nbsp;so it’s a great time to get your home listed in San Diego.
+We don’t know how much longer these market conditions will last,  so it’s a great time to get your home listed in San Diego.

 If you have any questions about buying or selling in this current market, just give me a call or send me an email.
 I would be happy to help you!